 - Establish consistent, healthy sleep habits: If your circadian rhythm has been disrupted, chances are you don’t have consistent and healthy sleep habits.
 You can remedy this by going to bed and waking up at the same time every day.
 Over time, your body will adjust to your new sleep schedule and re-establish your circadian rhythm.

-- Food and caffeine: As delicious as caffeine-infused drinks are, try to curb your intake at least several hours before you go to bed.
-Caffeine can take up to five hours to leave your body so curb your intake much earlier in the day.
-Also, be sure to have consistent meal times throughout the day as studies show this can also throw off your circadian rhythm.
+- Caffeine: As delicious as caffeine-infused drinks are, try to curb your intake at least several hours before you go to bed.
+Caffeine can take up to six hours to leave your body so curb your intake much earlier in the day.

 - Bright Light Therapy: Bright light therapy, or chronotherapy, can help with your sleep since lighting is strongly tied to how we rest.
 Consult with your physician on what the best course of action is for you, but you do not need a prescription to purchase a light therapy box.
 Set up your light near where you work or sit and let the light do it’s work.
 Be consistent when you choose to utilize light therapy.

 As enjoyable as it is to stay up late watching TV or playing video games, your body’s inner clock intuitively knows what is required to get the rest you need.
-Fortunately, if your circadian rhythm does get thrown off — perhaps you are traveling or took a late shift at work — there are lots of ways to re-establish it and get settled into a consistent period of sleep.
-Consider utilizing light therapy, melatonin, and establishing sleep habits to reset your brain and get the rest you need.
+Fortunately, if your circadian rhythm does get thrown off — perhaps you are traveling or taking a late shift at work — there are lots of ways to re-establish it and get settled into a consistent period of sleep.
+Consider utilizing light therapy, melatonin, and our other suggestions to reset your brain and get the rest you need.
 Consult with your doctor if you’re having trouble establishing a regular sleep pattern as you may have a circadian rhythm sleep disorder.